 Even if it might seem like it, what’s popular is rarely arbitrary.
 By understanding when and why to implement common design elements, you’ll be better equipped to create a WordPress site that’s beautiful, modern, and functional.

 Let’s get started by taking a look at the 10 most interesting trends in web design today.
-Then we’ll show you how they can be implement on your own WordPress website.
+Then we’ll show you how they can be implemented on your own WordPress website.

 1. Website Builders